 Air flow panels are important pieces that help deliver the cold air produced from the air conditioner to the intake on the front of a server.
 The more free open area a panel has, the more Volume of Air Flow (C.F.M.) the panel allows.
-Carefully planning where, how many, and what kind of panels your data center needs will help increase the efficiency of the data center.
+To further help increase efficiency and minimize costs, Tate’s line of airflow panels utilize directional dampers that allow for control over both the direction and volume of airflow.

 Tate offers six different options in terms of airflow panels that can drop perfectly into any data center application.
 The two main differentiators are between the aluminum and steel panels.